rootsdev/polygenea/README.md

 - "content", a string containing a digitisation of the cited source
 - "contentType", a string describing how to interpret the content as outlined in [RFC 2045](http://www.ietf.org/rfc/rfc2045.txt) and [2046](http://www.ietf.org/rfc/rfc2046.txt)

+Note: the ExternalSource node has been renamed the Digitisation node in the most recent [docs](/rootsdev/polygenea/tree/master/docs/overview.md).

 A *Grouping* node represents an undirected relationship between two or more other nodes.
 Each contains
 - "source", a reference to a *Source*
 - "subjects", a set (not list) of references to a *Claim* nodes
 - "relation", a string containing the relationship between the subjects

+Note: the Grouping node has been removed from the most recent [docs](/rootsdev/polygenea/tree/master/docs/overview.md).

 An *Inference* node describes a source of information internal to the data.
 Each contains
 - "antecedents", a list (not set) of references to *Claim* nodes